tiyd-python-2015-01/stat-tracker/README.md

 02/24/2015 | 4
 02/25/2015 | 6

-Users of your application can create as many different things to track as they want.
-They should have an easy-to-use interface to track their stats, allowing them to enter the number for the current day or any previous day.
+Users of your application can create as many different activities to track as they want.
+They should have an easy-to-use interface to track their activities, allowing them to enter the number for the current day or any previous day.

 You should allow for:

 * User registration
 * User login
-* Creating a new stat to track
+* Creating a new activity to track
-* Recording a stat for a day
+* Recording a stat for an activity for a day
-* Editing a stat for a day
+* Editing a stat
-* Showing a chart for a stat for any series of dates, defined by a start and stop date.
+* Showing a chart for an activity for any series of dates, defined by a start and stop date.
 The default should be the last 30 days.

 For the chart, you can use whatever you like.
 Matplotlib is our old friend, but can be unwieldy.
 [Bokeh](http://bokeh.pydata.org/en/latest/) and [Plotly](https://plot.ly/python/) are other good choices to use with HTML.